 Instructions: You may work in a group of 2 persons but hand in only one report for the group (with both names and relevant information, .m files separately).
 Each of the 5 tasks below give one point.
-To pass the assignment, one needs at least two points.
-Submit a concise report (max 10 pages) by March 08 to Malin Malin (submitted report with less than two points may be resubmitted one time, without the possibility of getting bonus points).
-The possibly obtained extra point(s) (at most three points) will be counted as bonus point(s) for the written examination.
+To pass the assignment, one needs to answer correctly Task 1(a) and either Task 3 or Task 4.
+Submit a concise report (not handwritten, max 15 pages) by March 07 to Malin (submitted report with less than two points may be resubmitted one time, without the possibility of getting bonus points).
+Answering correctly Task 1(b)-(c), resp.
+Task 2 or Task 5, gives one extra point, resp. one extra point.
+The possibly obtained extra point(s) (at most two points) will be counted as bonus point(s) for the written examination.